techtanzeel/collado-io/src/pages/markdown/iomando-20/index.md

 2012 has definitively been a good year for iomando and, among other things, here are a few highlights that sum it up:

 * Closed our first seed round with local business angels and industry partners.
-* Released [iomando v1.1](/blog/2013/iomando-11) last June [again, this is 2012], which included many new features such as the possibility to manage users right from the mobile app or a faster door-opening engine — which reduced the opening time almost 80% and increase its security.
+* Released [iomando v1.1](/blog/2013/iomando-11) last summer [again, this is 2012], which included many new features such as the possibility to manage users right from the mobile app or a faster door-opening engine — which reduced the opening time almost 80% and increase its security.
 * Won the [Barcelona Startup Network](https://twitter.com/WayraES/status/403594760273002496) Smart Cities Edition.
 * Learned a ton about [subscription-based business models](/blog/2013/iomando-subscription) and made [some adjustments](/blog/2013/iomando-wrong-pricing) to the the way iomando is distributed.